 The Getz residence meets the historic Register Criteria A and C. The Getz Residence has contributed to the broad patterns of development in the history of Hawaii during a time of tremendous growth of the outlying neighborhoods of Honolulu in the late 1920s as part of the Burbank Tract Development.
-Architecturally, this house is of artistic value and is an authentic and well-preserved example of the Colonial inspired Craftsman style home.
+Architecturally, this house is of artistic value and is one of the few remaining examples of the Craftsman style homes that existed in this area.
 It holds distinctive characteristics of a type, period and method of construction.